Jonathunky/B360M-A-hackintosh/README.md

 # My Hackintosh build
 Specs + changelog + EFI folder (if you need an example or want to use it with similar hardware)

+This motherboard has a problem with a very slow wakeup from S3 sleep, it’s taking 8-10 seconds; I’ll have to find a new one and probably won’t update this repo anymore.

 ## Hardware
 - Board: ASUS Prime B360M-A
 - CPU: Intel Core i5-8400